 - 1 tsp allspice

-- Cover and cook on low overnight (eight to ten hours).
-Remove cover, stir and taste.
+- Cover and slow cook on low overnight (eight to ten hours).
+Then remove the cover, stir, and taste.
 Add more spices or sugar if desired.

 - Pour into jars and refrigerate (unless it is canned properly).